mcarvin8/xml2json5-disassembler/README.md

 ### XML to JSON5

-Disassemble then transform 1 or multiple XML files in the root of a directory into JSON5 files.
-Paths provided must be **relative** paths.
+Disassemble then transform 1 or multiple XML files into JSON5 files.

 ```typescript
 /*